devskale/offpunk/README.md

 ## Features

 * Offline mode to browse cached content without a connection.
+Requested element are automatically fetched during the next synchronization and are added to your tour.
 * TOFU or CA server certificate validation
 * Extensive client certificate support if an `openssl` binary is available
 * Ability to specify external handler programs for different MIME types
 * Gopher proxy support (e.g. for use with [Agena](https://tildegit.org/solderpunk/agena))
 * Advanced navigation tools like `tour` and `mark` (as per VF-1).
 Unlike AV-98, tour is saved on disk accross sessions.
 * Bookmarks
 * IPv6 support
 * Supports any character encoding recognised by Python